hugerte/hugerte/CONTRIBUTING.md

 `yarn lerna publish patch`

-This is configured via `lerna.json` to exclude TinyMCE.
-We will not be using lerna to publish TinyMCE itself as it places far greater importance on the version number than library projects.
+This is configured via `lerna.json` to exclude HugeRTE.
+We will not be using lerna to publish HugeRTE itself as it places far greater importance on the version number than library projects.

 `yarn lerna publish from-package`